Penstemon californicus: Taxonomy

 Penstemon californicus was scientifically described in 1924 by Philip A. Munz and Ivan Murray Johnston as a variety of Penstemon linarioides.
 In 1937 David D. Keck published a new description as a species under its present name.
 The species is considered valid by Plants of the World Online, World Plants, and World Flora Online.

 Names

 It is known by the common names California penstemon and San Jacinto penstemon.

 Range and habitat

-This species is found in Baja California Norte and in southern California.
+This species is found in Baja California and in southern California.
 In the state of California it is found in less than twenty locations in the San Jacinto Mountains in Orange County and Riverside County.
 In Baja California they grow in Sierra de Juárez and Sierra de San Pedro Mártir, mostly above 1600 m.

 Penstemon californicus grows in pine-juniper woodlands and pine forests in sandy or gravel soils.
 In Baja California it mostly grows on gravelly hillsides and in dry stream beds.